Office Health & Safety: Why Does Ergonomic Furniture Matter?

 4. Obesity & metabolic disorders

 Obesity and metabolic disorders are also increasingly common health issues for office workers.
-Many people are at risk of gaining weight due to their sedentary work habits.
+Many people are at risk of gaining weight due to their sedentary work habits and it is a problem for office health and safety.
 Obesity can lead to several health issues such as high blood pressure, diabetes, and heart disease, all of which can negatively impact work productivity and longevity.

 Ergonomic furniture & its role in office health & safety